 1 When she does find out how he could manage to throw her across the room without putting deliberate effort into it, she accepts the explanation.
 It helps that she weighs maybe a 100 pounds and is only five feet tall, and he's over 220 pounds of pure muscle and roughly six-three or so.

 As a matter of fact, Talia and Dirk did this too.
 Dirk was the first Herald that Talia saw!

 J. R. R. Tolkien liked this one, both Beren and Aragorn were devastated by their first look at Lúthien and Arwen on The Silmarillion and Lord of the Rings, respectively.
-Of course Tolkien himself fell for his wife Edith when he was only sixteen, proposing marriage and being accepted literally the day after he turned twenty one.
+Tolkien himself fell for his wife Edith when he was only sixteen, proposing marriage and being accepted the day after he turned twenty one.

 Agatha Christie also favored this trope.
 Many of her short stories involve young couples deciding to marry hours and several adventures after their first meeting.

 S.L.
 Viehl likes to play with this trope in various ways.